 Who invented Skype?

-Swede Niklas Zennstrom and Dane Janus Friis invented Skype.
-The pair met in the 90’s while working at Tele2, a Swedish telecommunications company.
-Niklas hired Janus as head of costumer service.
-Janus was a high school dropout who had worked in costumer service before.
-While Niklas had degrees in Business Administration and Computer Science from Uppsala University.
+Janus was a high school dropout who had worked in customer service before.
+Meanwhile, Niklas had degrees in Business Administration and Computer Science from Uppsala University.

-The pair began working in projects together both inside and outside Tele2.
-By 2000 they had left their jobs to work on a file-sharing program which allowed people to exchange movies and songs over the internet.
-It was called KaZaA.
+The pair began working on projects together both inside and outside Tele2.
+By 2000, they had left their jobs to work on a file-sharing program.
+It allowed people to exchange movies and songs over the internet.
+They named it KaZaA.
 But the Scandinavians were hit by lawsuits coming from the music industry.
 So they sold the company and regrouped.

 The Luxembourg-based company is used by 300 million people every month.